smikhalevski/doubter/README.md

 // ⮕ ['Mars', 42]
 ```

-Literal values are absorbed by their type in unions.
+Literal values are absorbed by matching type when combined in unions.

 ```ts
 const shape2 = d.or([